 - In a small bowl, beat the eggs and remove a tablespoon for to brush on top of muffins before baking.

-- Add buttermilk and eggs to flour mixture, the dough will be very sticky.
+- Add buttermilk and eggs to the flour mixture, the dough will be very sticky.

 - You can mix it with a mixer and dough hook.
 Add raisins and mix together until they are incorporated.

-- Turn dough onto well-floured surface and with floured hands knead the dough about 10 times.
+- Turn dough onto a well-floured surface and with floured hands knead the dough about 10 times.

 - Place three tablespoons into each well of the muffin pan and bake at 350 degrees for 15-20 minutes.

-- Insert a toothpick to check to see the aren't too moist inside.
+- Insert a toothpick to check to see they aren't too moist inside.